 PDF DPI Analyzer

-Analyze the DPI (Dots Per Inch) of your PDF files
+Analyze the DPI (Dots Per Inch) and image quality of your PDF files for print and web optimization.

 DPI Reference Guide